-Keep in mind when this post is written and that Seesaw can change of these options down the road.
+Keep in mind when this post is written that Seesaw can change these options down the road.
 You can know about the different accounts by reading here.
 I do know Seesaw was very generous to teachers when Covid-19 impacted education.
 I personally appreciate and choose to support those companies who choose to support educators.

 How Can I Use This Resource?

 Seesaw is HUGE and very versatile.
 This company really listens to teachers to meet the needs of students.
 I love how they make constantly improve on what Seesaw can do.